 to clean the bathroom this week!

-6. Kids "forget" their responsibilities or complain bitterly, and we give up.
+6. Because kids "forget" their responsibilities or complain bitterly, and we give up.

 Kids have a lot on their minds, from the upcoming soccer game to whether their sister got a bigger piece of pie.
 You can expect to have to remind kids